werf/werf/docs/_includes/cli/werf_cleanup.md

             stages storage and images repo
       --dry-run=false:
-            Indicate what the command would do without actually doing that (default $WERF_DRY_RUN) --git-commit-strategy-expiry-days=-1:
+            Indicate what the command would do without actually doing that (default $WERF_DRY_RUN) --git-history-based-cleanup=true:
-            Keep images published with the git-commit tagging strategy in the images repo for the
-            specified maximum days since image published.
-Republished image will be kept specified
-            maximum days since new publication date.
-No days limit by default, -1 disables the
-            limit.
-Value can be specified by the $WERF_GIT_COMMIT_STRATEGY_EXPIRY_DAYS --git-commit-strategy-limit=-1:
-            Keep max number of images published with the git-commit tagging strategy in the images
-            repo.
-No limit by default, -1 disables the limit.
-Value can be specified by the
-            $WERF_GIT_COMMIT_STRATEGY_LIMIT
-      --git-history-based-cleanup=true:
             Use git history based cleanup (default $WERF_GIT_HISTORY_BASED_CLEANUP) --git-history-based-cleanup-v1.2=false: